-SoftWear Automation raises $4.5 million to build robots sew
+SoftWear Automation raises $4.5 million to build robots that sew

 If you were lucky you got the Sewbots Command Center and if you were really, really lucky you can now get the SoftWear Automation Sewbot, a fully functional sewing robot that can make pillows, pants, mattresses and towels.
 Five years ago the company received a grant for DARPA to product the first real sewing robots and they succeeded, ultimately raising $4.5 million to further advance the sewing state of the art.

-Founded by a set of Georgia Tech science professors, the company was a “response to the effects of offshoring textile and apparel manufacturing had on the US economy,” said CEO Palinaswamy “Raj” Rajan.
+Founded by a set of Georgia Tech science professors, the company was a “response to the effects of offshoring textile and apparel manufacturing had on the US economy,” said CEO Palaniswamy “Raj” Rajan.
 They’ve received a $2 million grant from the Walmart Foundation and a $3 million Series A from CTW Venture Partners.
 This latest round is a Series A1.

 The company’s Sewbots has produced 2 million home goods since 2015.
 The robots are designed to hold onto and sew cloth and other materials by “mapping” the surface as it sews.
 Sewing in general has been a thorny problem for decades and the Sewbots are some of the first robots to do it without resorting to heavily snatched materials.